What’s The Best Way To Learn To Code?

 Like most degrees, actually getting your Computer Science (CS) Degree will likely take you 4 years.

 Over those 4 years, you can expect WAY more theory than you're going to get with any of the other routes.
-Way more than you're ever likely to use in the real-world but it's still interesting, cool knowledge.
+(Way more than you're ever likely to use in the real-world but it's still interesting, cool knowledge).

 However, it's unlikely you'll have the exact skills (ex: Python or JavaScript) and experience (ie: built projects) that most companies are looking for candidates to have.

-So there's a decent chance you'll have to supplement your learning through another route to meet the qualifications for many jobs.
-Which does seem pretty insane given the cost.
+So there's a decent chance you'll have to supplement your learning through another route to meet the qualifications for many jobs, which does seem pretty insane given the cost.

 Fun Fact: Around 20% of ZTM students are also Computer Science students or Bootcamp grads that are looking to expand their skills and get additional support.

 There are a few exceptions out there where some Colleges have co-op programs where you go back and forth between the typical classroom learning for a semester and then do an internship at a company for a semester.
-The University of Waterloo in Canada has a great program like this.
-Yes, this is where Elon Musk went to school and yes, it's much cheaper than Colleges in the US.

 We'd argue that this is really the gold standard if you can afford it.